nbarrientos/dotfiles/README.md

 Here you can find most of the configuration files that I use everyday at work and when I hack in my free time.
-I keep some bits in private repositories to which you may found references.
+I keep some bits in private repositories to which you may find references.
 This is mainly for privacy reasons.

 As you can see I mostly live inside Emacs, which apart from being a